Report a safeguarding issue

 The Sutton Safeguarding Adults Board website provides a range of useful information for people who may experience or be at risk of experiencing abuse, their families, carers, and the public.

-You need not be sure that a person has been abused to report it - it is okay to report a suspicion.
+You do not need to be sure that a person has been abused to report it.
+It is okay to report a suspicion.
 You will be asked for your details when you report a potential safeguarding issue, but you can choose not to share them.

 What happens when you report a safeguarding issue